People return to charred cities after Colorado wildfires

 Many of those allowed to stay home remained without power.

-Mandatory evacuation orders were being lifted for some other parts of the city effective Sunday night and by evening dozens of vehicles could be seen winding their way up roads that had been closed for days.

-About 3,000 residents remained forced out of their homes on Sunday afternoon, officials said, adding that among areas that were reopening to the public were the Pike's Peak highway and Garden of the Gods park.
+About 3,000 residents remained forced out of their homes on Sunday afternoon, officials said, adding that among areas expected to reopen to the public were the Pike's Peak highway and Garden of the Gods park.

 "It was emotional for those who didn't lose their homes and for those who did," said Steve Cox, a member of the mayor's executive team in Colorado Springs.
 "The strategy is to continue to shrink the focus area down."